-The system of medical facilities in Bratislava consists of: general non-state hospitals, policlinics and medical centres which include a wide range of specialisations and medical centres and ambulances focused on one medical specialisation; or private general medical centres and private one-specialisation medical centres.
+The Slovakia healthcare system consists of both public and private health services.
+There are public hospitals, outpatient clinics and medical centres with a wide range of specialisations and medical centres and ambulances focused on one medical specialisation.
+The second group are private general medical centres, private hospitals and private one-specialisation medical centres.

-By the non-state facilities the patient's treatment costs are either fully covered by the patient's health insurance company or the patient pays certain part of the amount as co-payment.
+In Slovakia, health care is provided on the basis of public health insurance, which is obligatory.
+What does it mean?
+In general, everyone has the right for health care free of charge.
+By the non-state facilities the patient's treatment costs are either fully covered by the patient's health insurance company or the patient pays a certain part of the amount as co-payment.
 Treatment costs in private for-profit facilities are usually fully covered by the patient.

 EU citizens and treatment costs

-The citizens from the EU member states, Norway, Lichtenstein, Iceland and Switzerland have in case of urgent and necessary treatment right to emergency medical care under the same conditions as the Slovak citizens.
+The citizens from the EU member states, Norway, Lichtenstein, Iceland and Switzerland have in case of urgent and necessary treatment the right to emergency medical care under the same conditions as the Slovak citizens.
+Note - necessary treatment means a treatment that cannot wait for your return home, e.g. acute illness or accident, and the need for treatment must emerge during your stay abroad.
 This right covers the treatment costs as well.
-However, to apply this right a citizen from the above mentioned countries must be a holder of the European Health Insurance Card (EHIC) which entitles him to free or reduced-cost medical care.
+However, to apply this right a citizen from the above mentioned countries must be a holder of the European Health Insurance Card (EHIC) which entitles a person to free or reduced-cost medical care.
 In case such a citizen is not a holder of the EHIC he usually covers the treatment costs himself in full and must apply for a refund within his or her national health insurance system.